 - Mentors should contact the CEO Coordinator, as well as their intern, as far in advance as possible to let him or her know that he or she will not be able to attend a Career Focused Project Mentor Session. - If a mentor misses a session, we strive to make up that session.
-Team Tuesday mentors can make up sessions on Thursdays and Thursday mentors can make up sessions on Tuesdays, if that is possible for both the student and the mentor. - The most successful mentors, and the ones who develop the best relationships with their interns, are the ones who consistently attend Career Focused Project Mentor Sessions and who reliably communicate to their interns in advance about when they are going to be absent. - 2.
-Mentor-Intern Contact Policy - In-Person Meetings: Mentors should not meet their interns in person outside of regularly scheduled Career Focused Project Mentor Sessions or summer internship work hours. - Phone Calls and Text Messaging: Mentors can choose whether or not to exchange personal phone numbers with their interns.
+Team Tuesday mentors can make up sessions on Thursdays and Thursday mentors can make up sessions on Tuesdays, if that is possible for both the student and the mentor. - The most successful mentors, and the ones who develop the best relationships with their interns, are the ones who consistently attend Career Focused Project Mentor Sessions and who reliably communicate to their interns in advance about when they are going to be absent.

+2. Mentor-Intern Contact Policy

+- In-Person Meetings: Mentors should not meet their interns in person outside of regularly scheduled Career Focused Project Mentor Sessions or summer internship work hours.
+If you would like to meet with your intern at a different location, please fill out the off-site request form. - Phone Calls and Text Messaging: Mentors can choose whether to exchange personal phone numbers with their interns.
 It is our experience that interns are easiest to reach via cell phone and text message. - Email: Mentors are expected to communicate with their interns via email throughout the duration of the CEO Program in order to encourage the development of email communication skills and etiquette. - Social Media: We prefer that mentors do not connect with their interns on social media without first discussing the professional purpose of this connection with the CEO Program Manager.